 NEWS FLASH: Blogging isn’t going anywhere anytime soon.
-By the year 2020, it is predicted that there will be around 31.7 million (!) bloggers in the blogosphere.
+By the end of the year (2020), it is predicted that there will be around 31.7 million (!) bloggers in the blogosphere.
 Wow.
 And it seems like anyone and everyone has an opinion on how to start a travel blog, but we wanted to really strip it back and walk you through how to start a travel blog for beginners.

 Why Should I Start My Own Travel Blog?